 How Do You Clean a Cast Iron Skillet?

-Contrary to popular belief, you can use soap on a cast iron skillet.
+Cleaning cast iron is obviously a must.
+Contrary to popular belief, you can use soap or dish soap on a cast iron skillet.
 Soap is helpful in getting out very set in, burnt foods.
 If your cast iron is just lightly dirtied, you can boil water in the skillet to clean it.
 It is important to dry cast iron very well after cleaning to prevent rust.

 How Do You Season a Cast Iron Skillet?